rundeck/docs/docs/learning/howto/vault-integration.md

-# How to integrate Hashicorp Vault with PagerDuty Process Automation & Rundeck Community
+# How to integrate Hashicorp Vault

 Out-of-the-box, both PagerDuty Process Automation (PPA) & Rundeck Community store all the keys and passwords in their own Key Storage using the database backend.
 Many people prefer to use a central Key Storage server to access all keys and passwords from a single secure location.
 This avoids saving secrets in multiple locations and reduces the risk of key/password leaks.

 Some users prefer to integrate PPA/Rundeck Community with their Secrets Management solution rather than using the native product functionality.
 In this article, we demonstrate how to integrate PPA/Rundeck Community with the Hashicorp Vault plugin.